 On Day 2 of my period, I cancel a Zoom call, reheat the same cup of coffee for the third time, and stare at the ceiling fan like it owes me rent.
 Meanwhile, my maid walks in, sweeping and cooking like it’s any other day.
-I don’t even know when she gets her period—she never lets on.
+I don’t even know when she gets her period—she never lets on and honestly, I never asked.

 I lie there, curled up with a hot water bag, and think:

-how is she this steady while I’m a puddle of hormones and heat packs?
+how does she manages do all this work while I’m a puddle of hormones and heat packs and can’t take a freaking call?

-Women in offices don’t miss a beat either.
+This makes me think about how women in offices, in leadership roles, moms never miss a beat either.
 Sharp kurtas, back-to-back meetings, probably managing cramps beneath the table while giving feedback on quarterly performance.

 They don’t call it resilience.
-They just call it Tuesday.
+They just call it, well a Tuesday.

 For five treks, the universe played along.
-Then came trek number six—Kuari Pass and a -20C snow trek at that.
+Then came trek number six—Kuari Pass and a -15C snow trek at that and my luck finally ran out.

 She just asked, “What do you want to do?”